 What I am saying is our perception of life may be in error.
 How did it begin?
 How will it end?
 Is it true God began the world and humankind?
 If it is, that changes everything.

 I once rode in an elevator up to the top of the CN Tower in Toronto, Canada.
 What I saw was a few of us in a tiny room.
 There was no sound or feeling of movement.
-One minute after the doors closed, they reopened and we went out into a place very high in the air.
+The doors closed, one minute later they opened again and we went out into a place very high in the air.
 My mind could not believe it.
 It was like some sort of magic.
 I even walked out onto a glass floor and looked down without fear.
 I could not believe it was a real experience.

 We know there are things beyond our perception.
 Marie Currie and her husband worked with radioactive material.
-They felt no harm, yet they died rather young from the exposure.
+They felt no harm, yet they died rather young from the exposure to the radium.

 He spoke to God and told him to prove himself by caring for Jacob in all circumstances.
-God had already been doing that and continued to do so.
-Later, Jacob faced his brother, Esau, who did not kill him as Jacob feared.
+God had already been doing that.
+Later, Jacob faced his brother, Esau, who did not kill him as Jacob feared he might.

 As an old man, Jacob was brought to Egypt by his son, Joseph.
-Jacob thought Joseph was dead.
-Jacob even spoke with the pharoh.
-The last we see of Jacob, who is now Israel, he is leaning on his staff and worshipping the God who cared for him all his life.
+Jacob had thought Joseph was dead.
+Jacob even spoke with the Pharoh.
+The last we see of Jacob, he is leaning on his staff and worshipping the God who cared for him all his life.